cfriedline/remote_ikernel/README.rst

 Changes for v0.2
 ================

-  * Connect to a host with ssh.
+  * Connect to a host with ssh, slurm, or local kernels.
   * Changed prefix to ``rik_``.
   * kernel_cmd now requires the ``{connection_file}`` argument.
   * ``remote_ikernel manage --show`` command to show existing kernels.